schneyra/martinschneiderme-11ty/website/articles/10-building-a-blog-with-11ty-and-wordpress/index.md

 {% endif %}

 {% if article.slug %}
-    {% set metaSlug = '/articles/' + article.slug + '/' %}
+    {% set metaSlug = '/articles/' + article.slug+ '/' %}
 {% endif %}
 ```

+{% endraw %}

 ## Triggering New Netlify Builds From WordPress

 That's how the pages of the "article" part of this site are generated.
 Within my WordPress I'm currently using the plugin <a href="https://wordpress.org/plugins/deploy-netlifypress/">Deploy with NetlifyPress</a> to trigger a new build of my page when I change one of the posts in my custom post type.
 There are several other plugins out there, but I like that I can specify which Custom Post Type should trigger a build.
 And that's it.
 If you have any questions or ideas: <a href="https://twitter.com/schneyra">Feel free to contact me</a>.